How to choose a Bitcoin wallet?

+There are two main steps when you start thinking how to choose a Bitcoin wallet.
 First decide whether you need an online wallet, an offline wallet, or both.
-Then you can consider specific wallets.
+Then you can consider specific wallets and find the best Bitcoin wallet for you.

 Wallet types are mainly about security and convenience: online wallets are more suitable for daily use but aren’t very secure, while offline wallets are less convenient for frequent use yet are more secure.